Skip to main content

 MY EDUCATION & EXPERIENCE

-In addition to research, I have extensive teaching and outreach experience as a university-level Equine Nutrition Short Course Educator, Master Horse Program Instructor, and Graduate Teaching Assistant.
-These roles strengthened my ability to communicate complex science in clear, practical, and applicable ways for horse owners and industry professionals.
-My qualifications also extend to facility-wide management, equipping me to provide guidance on pasture establishment and revitalization, heavy-use area design, rotational grazing, soil health considerations, manure and carcass composting, and environmentally responsible management practices.
+In addition to research, I have experience as a university-level Equine Nutrition Short Course Educator, Master Horse Program Instructor, and Graduate Teaching Assistant, where I developed the ability to translate complex science into practical, applicable guidance.
+My work also extends to facility-level management, including pasture establishment and revitalization, rotational grazing, soil health, heavy-use area design, and responsible manure and carcass composting.
+Together, this background allows me to develop nutrition and management strategies that are scientifically sound, environmentally aware, and realistic for everyday application.

 MORE ABOUT ME